hegzploit/hegzploit.github.io/content/en/posts/gp/index.md

 Additionally, I would love to thank [Mohey](https://www.linkedin.com/in/mohamed-mohey-1454ba202/) for being an awesome, well-rounded nerd.
 Credit goes to him for the crazy ASR transformer idea.
 I truly enjoyed our discussions and learned a lot from them.

+Thanks to ARABML community for their astounding open-source research, and specifically their whisperar initiative and models which I have used within my project.

 Finally, thanks to our project advisor, Dr. Mohamed Safy, for supporting our project and for connecting us with medical specialists whom we consulted during our project.

 {{< img src="/images/posts/gp/pic_with_dr.jpeg" caption="Me with Dr. Safy" width="300px" position="center" >}}